KiraYamato94/LasMonjas/README.md

 -----------------------

 # Custom Servers
 I recommend to play this mod only on custom servers (for example [Impostor](https://github.com/Impostor/Impostor), note that modded handshake is required to play the mod [Example Modded Handshake by js6pak](https://github.com/NuclearPowered/Reactor.Impostor)), if you own an Impostor server, make sure AntiCheat and BanIpFromGame are set to false in the config.json file.
-This mod adds two custom server regions to play with, Modded NA (MNA) and Modded EU (MEU), and also has [Unify by Daemon](https://github.com/MoltenMods/Unify) implemented, which you can use to select the custom region to join a custom server by entering the IP or domain name and the port of the server.
+This mod adds three custom server regions to play with, Modded NA (MNA), Modded EU (MEU) and Modded Asia (MAS), and also has [Unify by Daemon](https://github.com/MoltenMods/Unify) implemented, which you can use to select the custom region to join a custom server by entering the IP or domain name and the port of the server.

 -----------------------

 # Settings
-This mod adds a custom lobby which I won't spoil to you, it also adds four colors (Lavender, Petrol, Mint and Olive), a button to zoom out / in the map if you're dead and have all tasks done, and five settings to the client option tab:
+This mod adds a custom lobby which I won't spoil to you, it also adds five colors (Lavender, Petrol, Mint, Olive and Ice), a button to zoom out / in the map if you're dead and have all tasks done, and five settings to the client option tab:
 - **Game Summary:** Activating this option will create a list containing which role and task progress the players had after the game ends.
 - **Activate Music:** Music pack containing 7 songs from Kevin MacLeod (1 for Lobby, 3 for Tasks and 3 for Meeting depending of how many players are alive)
 - **Ghost Can See Roles:** Only after being reported, ghosts will be able to see which role the players have.